AntidevStorm/PrototypeOS/README.md

 # Update
 _As of this moment_, the experimentals are more advanced than the original, lol. `I know this will fall apart in some way, lmao.`
 Gave it a name, VoxOS
+Original version is now called "Legacy version".
+Use it if you want to see the old files or just if the new ones don't work!
 # Bugs

 ## 1.